Remote Encrypted File Synchronization, oDisk

 Plans and Notes

-oDisk has only recently been opened up for public viewing.
-It is barely ready for use.
-I am using it to backup some financial records but I am also keeping copies on more than one computer in case something fails.
 So far the basic backup functionality works with backups encrypted and compressed on a remote server.
 Adding new files and making modifications works just fine.
-Removing files has not been implemented yet and changing ownership or mode only take effect if the file is touched as well.
+Removing files has not been fully implemented yet and changing ownership or mode only take effect if the file is touched as well.
 Feel free to give it a try and let me know when you run into bugs.

-- specify on command line and create .odisk/exclude file
+specify on command line and create .odisk/ignore file

 Handle changes in mode, owner, and group

-- File modification times are not changes by mode, owner, or group changes
+File modification times are not changed by mode, owner, or group changes

 Add progress tracker

-Support backgroup application with web front end (much later)
+Support background application with web front end (much later)

 Installation requires Ruby 1.9.3.
 After that, install the odisk gem.